Plešivica wine region vineyards and rolling hills

 • Budbreak and vineyard walks

-• Fewer visitors, more personalized experiences
+• Fewer visitors, more personalised experiences

-• Pleasant temperatures
+• Pleasant temperatures for exploration

 Summer